-Welcome to our “How to Catch Snook Fishing Guide” where we tell you every possible Tip for catching the amazing gamefish, The Snook.
-Snook are one of the most highly targeted fish in Florida’s waterways.
+Welcome to our “How to Catch Snook Fishing Guide” where we tell you every possible Tip for catching the amazing gamefish, Snook are one of the most highly targeted fish in Florida’s waterways.
 They are excellent eating, sometimes difficult to catch, and they put up a good fight.
-If you haven’t caught snook yet, you must give it a try!
+If you haven’t caught this amazing Florida fish yet, you must give it a try!

 HOW TO CATCH SNOOK—Guide

 - Fight: 7/10 stars

 - WHEN is best for Snook?

 - GEAR? (our best recommendations)